steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Login may require deletion of local cookies.
         After login, there is an endless loop with Auth0.
             Is this an issue with localhost?
+            It may be related to SSL.
+The same behavior can be seen in VSCode when the port is 5000 (rather than 5001). launch.json: "args": "/C start http://localhost:5001/"

     Add a cookie policy to _CookieConsentPartial.cshtml.